CESNET/eInfra-docs/docs.it4i/general/job-submission-and-execution.md

 cn110: cn110
 ```

-In this example, the hostname program is executed via pdsh from the interactive shell.
+In this example, the hostname program is executed via `pdsh` from the interactive shell.
 The execution runs on all four allocated nodes.
-The same result would be achieved if the pdsh were called from any of the allocated nodes or from the login nodes.
+The same result would be achieved if the `pdsh` were called from any of the allocated nodes or from the login nodes.

 ### Example Jobscript for MPI Calculation

 !!! note
     Production jobs must use the /scratch directory for I/O

-The recommended way to run production jobs is to change to the /scratch directory early in the jobscript, copy all inputs to /scratch, execute the calculations, and copy outputs to the home directory.
+The recommended way to run production jobs is to change to the `/scratch` directory early in the jobscript, copy all inputs to `/scratch`, execute the calculations, and copy outputs to the `/home` directory.

 ```bash
 #!/bin/bash